pixijs/pixijs.com/docs/guides/basics/scene-graph.md

 ## The Scene Graph Is a Tree

 The scene graph's root node is a container maintained by the application, and referenced with `app.stage`.
 When you add a sprite or other renderable object as a child to the stage, it's added to the scene graph and will be rendered and interactable.
-Most PixiJS objects can also have children, and so as you build more complex scenes, you will end up with a tree of parent-child relationships, rooted at the app's stage.
+PixiJS `Containers` can also have children, and so as you build more complex scenes, you will end up with a tree of parent-child relationships, rooted at the app's stage.

 (A helpful tool for exploring your project is the [Pixi.js devtools plugin](https://chrome.google.com/webstore/detail/pixijs-devtools/aamddddknhcagpehecnhphigffljadon) for Chrome, which allows you to view and manipulate the scene graph in real time as it's running!)